liwd190019/OS-three_easy_pieces/README.md

 3. perform a few additional steps when a context switch occurs
 4. provide exceptional handles

+**page table:** in a virtual memory system, a page table is a data structure used by the operating system to store the mapping between virtual address and physical addresses.

 ## chapter 17: free-space management
 explore three questions: